D-WIS/MicroStateEngine/DWIS.MicroState.Model/readme.md

 is the case, it only returns a `QueryResult` place holder.
 The method `SendToBlackboard` is used for updating the value on the `Blackboard`.
 The `QueryResult` place holder must be passed as an argument of the function.
 There is also another `RegisterToBlackboard` method that allows to register all the individual signals defined in the `SignalGroup` class.
 This method can be used by a digital twin that generates individal signals instead of a group of signals.

+# Calibrations
+The class `Calibrations` defines a dictionary of `CalibrationParameters`.
+A `CalibrationParameters` is a class that define the `Scaling`, `Bias` and `Delay` that are necessary to minimize the differences of a series of measurements compared to other series of measurements produced by other digital twins.
+The dictionary has two levels.
+The first level concerns the properties of the `SignalGroup` classes.
+Then for each `DrillingProperty` in the `SignalGroup` that has a series of data providers, there is a dictionary of `CalibrationParameters` for each of the sources.
+A data source is characterized by an object of the type `DWISNodeID`.